Mark Canha Player Props: Brewers vs. Pirates

-On Friday, Mark Canha (.226 slugging percentage in past 10 games, with zero home runs) and the Milwaukee Brewers play the Pittsburgh Pirates, whose starting pitcher will be Quinn Priester.
-First pitch is at 8:10 PM ET.
+Mark Canha -- with a slugging percentage of .303 in his past 10 games (including zero home runs) -- will be in action for the Milwaukee Brewers versus the Pittsburgh Pirates, with Bailey Falter on the hill, on August 5 at 7:10 PM ET.

-In his previous game he had a hitless showing (0-for-4) against the Pirates.
+In his last appearance, he racked up three hits (going 3-for-5 with an RBI) against the Pirates.

 Mark Canha Game Info & Props vs. the Pirates